What is an EWS1 Form?

 What you need to know

 The term ‘external wall’ refers to all the materials used in the outer skin of a building including any cladding, insulation, facades and passive fire protection systems, i.e., cavity barriers.
-The EWS1 assessment process involves a qualified and competent professional conducting a fire-risk assessment on the building’s Engineering with Integrity external wall system before signing an EWS1 Form which is valid for the entire building for five years.
-However, a new fire risk assessment for external walls may be required within the five-year period if substantial works have been undertaken on a building, which may affect the original conclusions.
+The EWS1 assessment process involves a qualified and competent professional conducting a fire-risk assessment on the building’s external wall system before signing an EWS1 Form which is valid for the entire building for five years.
+However, a new fire risk appraisal for external walls in accordance with PAS 9980:2022 (FRAEW) may be required within the five-year period if substantial works have been undertaken on the building, which may affect the original conclusions.

-The EWS1 Form must be completed by a fully qualified member of a relevant fire risk assessment company within the construction industry with sufficient expertise to identify the relevant materials within the external wall cladding and attachments, including whether fire-resisting cavity barriers and fire-stopping have been installed correctly.
+The EWS1 Form must be completed by a fully qualified member of a relevant professional body within the construction industry with sufficient expertise to identify the relevant materials within the external wall cladding and attachments, including whether fire-resisting cavity barriers and fire-stopping have been installed correctly.

 Beware of unqualified people signing and undertaking external wall assessments and/or signing EWS1 Forms.
 This could have potentially dangerous consequences for residents and legal implications for the Responsible Person.

-The various routes to obtaining an EWS1 Form are outlined below:
+The various routes to obtaining an EWS1 Certificate are outlined below:

 Why Choose Us

-We have supported hundreds of large and small developers, landlords and private developers in the UK to keep their buildings safe and compliant.
-Contact us today to get your EWS1 certification from one of the leading fire risk assessment companies in the UK.
+We have supported hundreds of large and small developers, landlords and private developers in the UK in keeping their buildings safe and compliant.
+Contact us today to get your EWS1 certificate from one of the leading fire risk assessment companies in the UK.

 Vemco’s Professional Memberships and Trade Registrations: